jvick1/Rust_Intro/module/README.md

 ## Final Result

-Here are what the 3 files should look like once done.
-Note pay attention to the package name in the toml file this is what you `use`.
+Here's how the three files should look once completed.
+Pay attention to the package name in the `Cargo.toml` file; this is what you `use`.

 ```rust
 // src/main.rs